 Parents are encouraged to review their child's academic progress and attendance on a regular basis using our online Parent Portal.
 Parents should contact their child's school for information about how to set up an account on the Parent Portal.
 Parents can also visit our website at www.tattnallschools.org for instructions on accessing Parent Portal and other school related information.
-On each school's website, teachers post links to homework assignments, lesson plans for the week, and helpful sites for students to use.
+On each school's website, teachers post links to homework assignments, and helpful sites for students to use.